 Job Responsibilities include:

-- Providing other administrative and communications support as needed.
+- Provide other administrative, communications and training support as needed.

 Other qualifications and skills include: